dailybruin/meow/readme.md

 Run `python manage.py init` to configure all settings.

-For this part of the set up you will need twitter consumer key and consumer secret: https://apps.twitter.com/app/new facebook app ID and app secret: https://developers.facebook.com/docs/apps/register bitly access token: https://bitly.com/a/oauth_apps
+For this part of the set up you will need

+twitter consumer key and consumer secret: https://apps.twitter.com/app/new

+additionally for twitter, you will need to fill in the Callback URL

+facebook app ID and app secret: https://developers.facebook.com/docs/apps/register

+bitly access token: https://bitly.com/a/oauth_apps

 ### 6. Configure sections